 4.Employment Authorization and Advance Parole

-Applicants for AOS may also file applications to obtain work authorization (Form I-765) and permission to travel (advance parole, Form I-131) while they await issuance of the Green Card.
-Generally, most applicants can and should file the applications together with the AOS.
+Applicants for AOS may also file applications to obtain work authorization (Employment Authorization Document, Form I-765) and permission to travel (Advance Parole, Form I-131) while they await issuance of the Green Card.
+Generally, most applicants can file the applications together with the AOS.

-Note: Generally, if the I-765 and I-131 are submitted concurrently with the AOS application, the advance parole and travel permit will be issued together on one document.
+Note: Generally, if the I-765 and I-131 are submitted concurrently with the AOS application, the advance parole and travel permit should be issued together on one document.
 This means that the card that the AOS applicant receives from USCIS will be valid for both work and travel.
-USCIS can still issue a separate advance parole document in certain circumstances.
+USCIS may still issue a separate advance parole document and employment authorization document in certain circumstances.

-The Form I-765 is the application for the Employment Authorization Document (EAD) card or the work permit.
-The EAD card allows the foreign national relative to accept employment in the U.S. from any employer for any type of employment.
-The foreign national will not be authorized to work in the U.S. until the EAD card is issued or until he or she receives the Green Card (unless he or she has another visa status that authorizes employment like H-1B, L-1, O-1, etc.).
+The EAD card allows the applicant to accept employment in the U.S. from any employer, for any type of employment.
+The applicant will not be authorized to work in the U.S. until the EAD card is issued or until s/he receives the Green Card, unless s/he has another visa status that authorizes employment like H-1B, L-1, O-1, etc.).
 The card is generally valid for 1 year from the date of issuance and is renewable until the AOS application is adjudicated (Green Card is issued or denied).

 Additionally, the EAD card allows individuals to apply for a Social Security Number if they have not otherwise obtained one previously.